Generation Kill (miniseries): Critical response

 The miniseries received very positive reviews from critics.
-On Metacritic, it received a score of 80 out of 100 based on 27 reviews, indicating "generally favorable reviews".
 On Rotten Tomatoes, the miniseries has an approval rating of 86% based on 42 reviews, with an average rating of 9.1/10.
 The critical consensus reads, "Generation Kill plunges the viewer into war with a visceral force that's still somehow reined in by masterful storytelling and a strong command of period details."
+On Metacritic, it received a score of 80 out of 100 based on 27 reviews, indicating "generally favorable reviews".
 A red carpet screening of Generation Kill was held for U.S. Marines at Camp Pendleton in California, where the series was favorably received.

+Sarah Hughes of The Guardian said "Generation Kill is, to my mind anyway, the best Iraq war drama by some distance".
 Entertainment Weekly gave the series an "A−" rating, and critic Ken Tucker remarked favorably on its avoidance of cliché, self-consciousness, and agenda-driven storytelling, and praised its execution, nuance, and verisimilitude.
 Robert Bianco of USA Today wrote: "the seven-part Generation Kill is what you'd hope for from the people behind The Wire: an honest, barely adorned, sometimes painfully vivid representation of life as we live it now.
 It's journalism converted to art, with both benefiting".
 Nev Pierce of Empire gave the miniseries a perfect five out of five stars.
 Brian Lowry of Variety says "HBO nails the target with Generation Kill".

 Tim Goodman of SFGate praised the series' authenticity and attention to detail.
 Writing for The New York Times, Alessandra Stanley remarked "Generation Kill has a superb cast and script, provides a searingly intense, clear-eyed look at the first stage of the war, and it is often gripping".
 Noel Murray of The A.V.
 Club wrote: "By the time Generation Kills final chapter ends, Wright and company have created not just a nuanced, necessary explication of recent events, but an epic that can stand alongside the greatest long-form movies ever made".
 Pattie Pegler of Stuff said, "This is a complex, unwieldy tale that draws you in and isn't afraid to take its time.
 And, in that way it reminds me of The Wire – a brilliant piece of television that left you thinking long after you switched off.
 Generation Kill promises to be equally unforgettable."
+Stephen Armstrong of The Daily Telegraph also praised the series, saying "It's one of the best TV dramas of the 21st century in its ambitious blend of scale and intimacy."

 Conversely, Austin Smith of the New York Post was not as impressed.
 He described the series "as dull and throbbing as a severe headache".
 Similarly, Troy Patterson of Slate wrote: "Generation Kill is too skeptical about authority to entertain neocons or red-meat nationalists and too depressing to delight a good liberal.
 It plays like it's been built for antisocial boys—armchair heroes in love with guns and in search of demented adventure."